netsoftacademy/50DaysofDevOPs/2024/day06/README.md

 ## Day 6 Bash Shell Scripting Advanced (Part -2)

-## Bash Shell Scripting Passing the Argumnents
+## Bash Shell Scripting Passing the Arguments

   - Passing the Argument in Script
-  - Using the system Reserved Variables & Execute with hold 4 wowrds
+  - Using the system Reserved Variables & Execute with hold 4 words
   - Using the Multiple Arguments which are given by the user & Execute the script